How we workDelivery model · Senior cross-functional

 3%

-Industry bars · share of overruns attributable to each cause, weighted across published replatform post-mortems · iWeb bars · last 8 programmes, internal incident register.
+Industry bars · share of overruns attributable to each cause, weighted across published replatform post-mortems · iWeb bars · last 8 projects, internal incident register.